openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 One possible strategy would be for the MSC to degrade the worker `MachineConfigPool` via a new [MachineConfigPoolConditionType](https://github.com/openshift/api/blob/master/machineconfiguration/v1/types.go#L492).
 This would be an API change, but a fairly simple one is it only adding a new type.
 The node controller(another sub controller within the MCC) would then [check for this condition](https://github.com/openshift/machine-config-operator/blob/master/pkg/controller/node/status.go#L142C34-L142C34) and degrade the worker pool, effectively degrading the operator.

+As mentioned in the above section, degrading will only happen in two scenarios:
+- Translating the ignition stub to spec 3 fails.
+This is likely more fatal and won't get fixed without the editing the ignition stub manually.
+- Patching of the MachineSet fails.
+This is likely due to a temporary API server outage and will resolve itself without user intervention.

 Every degrade will be associated with a machineset.
-As a result, the MSC will have to maintain a list(configmap or something else) of currently "degraded" machinesets, and remove/add to this list during a sync as necessary.
-Based on the list, the MSC can then intiate, update or clear a degrade condition on the operator.
+As a result, the MSC will have to maintain a local list of currently "degraded" machinesets, and remove/add to this list during a sync loop as necessary.
+Based on the changes to this list, the MSC can then intiate, update or clear a degrade condition on the operator.

 #### Reverting to original bootimage

-Couple of strategies here, one with annotations directly on the machineset, and another via a configmap in the MCO.
+Few strategies here:

 ##### via Annotations

 The MSC will maintain a backup of the the following via annotation to the `MachineSet`:
-- `io.openshift.mco-managed-factory-image=` storing the original provider image reference prior to the feature was turned on
+- `io.openshift.mco-managed-factory-image=` storing the original provider image reference prior to when the feature was turned on
 - `io.openshift.mco-managed-factory-secret=` storing the original stub secret name
 - `io.openshift.mco-managed-last-image=` storing the last provider image reference before an update
 - `io.openshift.mco-managed-last-secret=` storing the last stub secret name before an update